Last updated on May 14th, 2022 at 12:22 am

-I’ve been in reflection a lot lately because another year is coming to an end.
+This year is coming to an end, which means it’s time for some annual reflection.
 Is it just me or did 2021 go by super quickly?
 I still can’t believe I’ve moved back to Hong Kong for a full year already.

 As much as I am excited for the upcoming year, a lot has happened this year.
-I wanted to write a reflection post to properly close the chapter.
+I wanted to write an annual reflection post to properly close the chapter.